smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Create Constraints Temp Table/readme.md

 # Create Constraints on a Temp Table

 Often, I find myself in an environment where I have permission to create a temporary table, but not a persistent table.
 To properly test any `UPDATE`, `INSERT`, `DELETE`, or `MERGE` statements on a table, I use this script to create a temporary table with the same constraints as the persistent table.
-This way I can check my SQL statements to ensure no constraints are violated.
+This way, I can check my SQL statements to ensure no constraints are violated.

 ⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script is written in Microsoft SQL Server T-SQL.